James C. Fernald: Early life, education, and career

 Born in Portland, Maine, Fernald graduated from Harvard University in 1860, where he won the Bowdoin Prize, and from Newton Theological Institution in 1863.
 Ill health prevented him from engaging in active military service in the American Civil War, but became one of the leaders in the battle-field work of the Massachusetts Relief Association, which rendered service much like that of the Red Cross.
 His most notable work was at the Battle of Gettysburg.
 In 1864 he was ordained to the Baptist ministry, and in the next 27 years held pastorates at Rutland, Vermont, Waterville, Maine, and Granville, McConnellsville, Clyde, Galion, Springfield, and Garrettsville, Ohio.

 Going abroad to study, Fernald remained in Europe in 1866 and 1867, and from 1869 to 1872 he was in the government service.
-In 1889 he became a member of the staff of Funk & Wagnalls, and from 1905 to 1909 was dean of the staff of the Intercontinental University, in Washington, D.C.
+In 1889 he became a member of the staff of Funk & Wagnalls, and from 1905 to 1909 was dean of the staff of the Intercontinental Correspondence University, in Washington, D.C.